-Duck Creek Greenbelt Trail is a 3.6 mile lightly trafficked loop trail located near Garland, TX and is rated as moderate.
+Duck Creek Greenbelt Trail is a 3.6 mile lightly trafficked loop trail located near Garland, Texas and is rated as moderate.
 The trail is primarily used for hiking, walking, trail running, and road biking and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash